The True Cost Of A Family Movie Night

 The Joneses Are Moving To A Larger House

-The great neighbor that lived across the street is moving.
-Basically, they are moving to a richer neighborhood (he’s an attorney and his wife is a nurse).
+The great neighbor who lived across the street is moving.
+They are moving to a richer neighborhood (he’s an attorney and his wife is a nurse).

 They bring in more income than we do… probably at least double the amount…